REAM-lab/STING/README.md

 ## Installation

-1. **Download STING**: Make sure you have [python3.12](https://www.python.org/downloads/release/python-3129/) (or greater) installed on your computer.
+1. **Download STING**: Make sure you have [python3.12](https://www.python.org/downloads/release/python-3129/) installed on your computer.
 Start by cloning this repository and navigating into the STING directory.
     ```
     $ git clone https://github.com/REAM-lab/STING
     $ cd STING